 Student Grievance and Appeal Policies and Procedures

-If you are taking any ASU courses, and you have a complaint about your experience with ASU, you have two options:
+If you are taking any Appalachian State University courses, and you have a complaint about your experience with App State, you have two options:

-- You can follow ASU's process for student complaints, which is located here.
-You may also contact The Southern Association Colleges and Schools Commission on Colleges, which is ASU's regional accrediting agency.
+- You can follow App State's process for student complaints, which is located here.
+You may also contact The Southern Association Colleges and Schools Commission on Colleges, which is App State's regional accrediting agency.

-A person enrolled at another post-secondary institution must submit an application, official transcript and a letter from that institution stating that the credit earned at Appalachian will be accepted for transfer.
+A person enrolled at another post-secondary institution must submit an application, official transcript and a letter from that institution stating that the credit earned at Appalachian State University will be accepted for transfer.